A Taiwan golf ball maker fined after a fatal fire for storing 30 times limit for hazardous material

 Taiwanese law requires organic peroxides to be stored in a separate warehouse building, but Launch Technologies kept the material on the first floor of the factory building, Chou said.

-Larger fines were assessed for failing to designate a point person to help fight the fire and failing to give a complete inventory of the organic peroxides on site when firefighters arrived, she said.
+Larger fines were assessed for a 20-minute delay in reporting the fire, failing to designate a point person to help the fire commander and failing to give a complete inventory of the organic peroxides on site when firefighters arrived, she said.

 Launch Technologies, which was founded in 2006, has been fined before.